Written in around 1607-8, Antony and Cleopatra is a play of mature passion which picks up where Julius Caesar left off.

 Octavius learns that Antony has returned to Alexandria and, with Cleopatra, has appeared enthroned in the market place, crowning themselves and their children as kings and queens.
 Octavius declares war on Egypt and, despite warnings not to fight at sea, Antony agrees that the two navies will meet for a sea battle at Actium.

 The Egyptians, under Antony's command, lose when he deserts the battle to follow Cleopatra's fleeing ships.
 Antony is ashamed and in despair at his own unsoldierly behaviour.
-When he hears that Octavius is planning a secret peace with Cleopatra at the expense of Antony's own death, however, he has Caesar's messenger whipped and rouses himself for a second battle in which he is victorious.
+But when he hears that Octavius is planning a secret peace with Cleopatra at the expense of Antony's own life, he has Caesar's messenger whipped and rouses himself for a second battle in which he is victorious.

 Before the third and decisive battle, many of Antony's soldiers desert him fearing bad omens, including his most loyal friend Enobarbus.
 A disappointed Antony sends after Enobarbus all the treasures he had left behind on his desertion, and Enobarbus is so stricken with shame that he dies.